 Conclusion:

 Salt can deliver several benefits when taken in a prescribed amount to pre-workouts such as better blood flow, fluid balance, improved endurance, and stronger contractions.
 It can be taken in the form of drinks or mixed with pre-workout formulas or salt pills.
-However, remember that high salt intake may lead to the risk of developing heart issues, blood pressure, and many mo
+However, remember that high salt intake may lead to the risk of developing heart issues, high blood pressure, and many more.